lnblum/grs_hotsprings_pub/README.md

 # Survey of lipid cyclization genes *grs* in hot springs metagenomes
-The following repository includes sample input files and code used to create figures published in Blum et al. (in prep.)
+The following repository includes sample input files and code used to create figures published in "Distribution and abundance of tetraether lipid cyclization genes in terrestrial hot springs reflect pH."
+Blum LN, Colman DR, Eloe-Fadrosh EA, Kellom M, Boyd ES, Zhaxybayeva O, Leavitt WD.
+Environ Microbiol.
+2023 Sep;25(9):1644-1658. doi: 10.1111/1462-2920.16375.
+Epub 2023 Apr 9.
+PMID: 37032561.

 **reference_sequences**: The original set of reference sequences (n = 35) and the refined set of *grs* reference sequences (n = 60) used in the hmm gene search.